ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 **Example:**

-Let's use the `hobbies.jsonl` file.
+Let's use the file `hobbies.jsonl`.
 We can create a table with engine `File` with the data from this file:
 ```sql
 :) CREATE TABLE hobbies ENGINE=File(JSONEachRow, 'hobbies.jsonl')